-Arbitration is a dispute resolution process where an impartial person serves as a neutral decision maker.
+Arbitration is a dispute resolution process where an impartial person serves as a neutral decision-maker.
 Usually, the arbitrator is a lawyer with experience or knowledge concerning residential real estate, but not always.
-The NCDS’s roster of arbitrator’s includes architects and contractors as well.
+The NCDS’s roster of arbitrators includes architects and contractors as well.
 In all cases, the arbitrator is tasked with considering evidence and deciding the matter.
 Usually, the decision involves deciding whether or not to award a buyer money to compensate them for a non-disclosure.

 Should I Agree To Real Estate Arbitration?

 The principal benefit of arbitration is that it tends to be a less legally-rigorous process and less costly than a court proceeding.
 Depending on the complexity of the claims involved, many individuals feel comfortable representing themselves in arbitration.
-If a buyer or seller does chose to use an attorney, the attorneys’ fees tend to be lower than for a court proceeding because it takes less time to get to a final resolution and the rules are less cumbersome to comply with.
+If a buyer or seller does choose to use an attorney, the attorneys’ fees tend to be lower than for a court proceeding because it takes less time to get to a final resolution and the rules are less cumbersome to comply with.

-On the other hand, my experience has been that an arbitrator’s decision making process is far less legally rigorous than that of a judge.
+On the other hand, my experience has been that an arbitrator’s decision-making process is far less legally rigorous than that of a judge.
 Arbitrators usually don’t require claimants to satisfy all specific legal standards, and they rarely require adherence to the rules of evidence that govern trials in courtrooms.
-A party with a claim or defense that would benefit from a careful reading of the law would probably be ill served by an arbitrator.
+A party with a claim or defense that would benefit from a careful reading of the law would probably be ill-served by an arbitrator.

-What Is The Real Estate Arbitration Process Like?
+What Is The Arbitration Process Like?

 The NCDS’s real estate arbitration process involves 4 stages: (1) submission of a claim and response; (2) very limited discovery; (3) the exchange of evidence; and (4) a hearing.
 Initially, the party making the claim submits the NCDS’s claim form to the NCDS, which in turn distributes it to the other party, known as the “Respondent.”
 The Respondent has the opportunity to respond, usually by denying liability for the claims.
 At this stage, the NCDS also distributes a list of potential arbitrators and a calendar.
-The parties are asked to strike one arbitrator each, and to number the rest in order of preference.
+The parties are asked to strike one arbitrator each and to number the rest in order of preference.
 The parties are asked to cross off from the calendar all dates when they are not available for the arbitration hearing.